 A clearly established vision offers many benefits, including:

-Assuming you are convinced that a clear vision is essential to your organization being the best it can possibly be, you need to document it.
+Assuming you’re convinced that a clear vision is essential to your organization, you need to document it.
 This is easier said than done.
 As described by David Masters in an article titled How to Write Vision and Mission Statements, an effective vision statement is:

 - Aspirational in that it’s about your goals.
 Once you achieve your vision, you’ll need to write a new vision statement.